pluspeople/pesaPi/README.md

 PesaPI
 =======
-PesaPI is an unofficial open source API for (paybill) commercial accounts, released under the BSD(lite) license.
+PesaPI is an unofficial open source API for mobile money systems, released under the BSD(lite) license.
-Currently the api is implemented in PHP, Mysql, Curl.
+The system currently support:
+* Mpesa paybill numbers
+* Mpesa private numbers

+The API supports both PUSH and PULL versions.
+The PHP version of the API is generally the most mature and recomended at this point - the system is build using Mysql and Curl.

 Current status
 --------------
-The current system should be considered as a proff-of-concept, or alpha version - it works but should not be used in a production setup as is.
+The current system should be considered as beta version - at least one commercial solution is using it as its payment gateway.
-The system works all the way to the local database - but there are still rough edges and things pending.
+However it is not recomended that you deploy the system without having a developer available to support the setup.

+Version 0.1.0 was recently released and is contains a major rework of the internal structures of PesaPi - be alert that things that worked previously may not be fully working yet - as detailed testing is ongoing.

+Currently we are looking for people to provide copies of the SMS messages they are getting from various payment systems.

 System design overview
 ----------------------
+* Supports both push and pull notifications.
 * Does synchroization between local and server database.
 * Transaction data are available even when main server is down.
-* Super easy to utilize for integrators (a goal - not there yet).
+* Super easy to utilize for integrators.
 * Fast response on historical data.
 * Keep the load on servers as low as possible.
 * Hopefully more reliable than other APIs.